brentvollebregt/nitratine.net/posts/how-to-send-an-email-with-python/post.md

 The image above shows the email that I received.
 It now has a file named 'test.py' that I declared in the script attached to the email.

 ## HTML in Emails
-If you want to add thinks like links or css formatting to the email, you will need to prepare HTML text for the email.
+If you want to add things like links or CSS formatting to the email, you will need to prepare HTML text for the email.
-Make another string which is the plain-text version of the html and then attach them both to the MIMEMultipart object to be sent later on.
+Make another string which is the plain-text version of the HTML and then attach them both to the MIMEMultipart object to be sent later on.

 ```python
 import smtplib